+The financial statement were approved by the Board of Directors on October 23, 2011 and authorized for issue on October 25, 2011.Note 2 – General accounting principals The condensed consolidated interim financial statements do not include all information and disclosure required in the annual financial statements and should be read in conjunction with DHT’s audited consolidated financial statements included in its Annual Report on Form 20-F for 2010.
 The condensed financial statements have been prepared in accordance with IAS 34 “Interim Financial Reporting” as issued by the International Accounting Standards Board (“IFRS”).
 The condensed financial statements have been prepared on a historical cost basis, except for derivative financial instruments that have been measured at fair value.
 The accounting policies that have been followed in these condensed financial statements are the same as presented in the 2010 audited consolidated financial statements.
 The Board confirms that these interim financial statements have been prepared on a going concern basis.
 Changes in accounting policy and disclosure New and amended standards, and interpretations mandatory for the first time for the financial year beginning 1 January 2011 but not currently relevant to the group (although they may affect the accounting for future transactions and events).
 The adoption did not have any effect on the financial statements;

 - Revised IAS 24 (revised), ‘Related party disclosures’, issued in November 2009.
 Effective 1 January 2011.

 - Classification of rights issues’ (amendment to IAS 32), issued in October 2009.
 The amendment applies to annual periods beginning on or after 1 February 2010.

 - IFRIC 19, ‘Extinguishing financial liabilities with equity instruments’, effective 1 July 2010.